 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-The blower in an all-electric HVAC unit runs on propane or oil as well as natural gas to heat the furnace.
+Its blower uses propane or natural gas to generate heat for the furnace, while electricity powers the cooling elements in an all-electric system.

-Each room has vents (or registers).
-They are located on the ceiling or walls, or on floors.
-They should be kept open to allow proper air flow throughout your home.
+Every room has vents (or registers).
+They are located on the ceiling or walls, or floors.
+If you can you can keep them open to ensure that air circulation is properly distributed throughout your home.

 Thermostat

-The thermostat is a crucial component of your HVAC system.
-It regulates the temperature in your home by turning off and on the fan and compressor until they attain a certain temperature.
-It also turns on the air exchanger in order to bring fresh air from outside into your home, while exchanging stale indoor air out through your ductwork.
+A thermostat is one of the most crucial components of your HVAC system.
+It regulates the temperature of your home by turning off and on the compressor and fan until they reach a set temperature.
+It also switches on the air exchanger to help pull fresh, outside air into your home, while venting old, indoor air through your ductwork.

-Thermostats are placed on the walls of your home, usually in rooms that are most frequently used.
+Thermostats are often placed on the walls of your home’s interior, typically in the rooms most frequently used.
 The position of your thermostat could affect its accuracy.
-For instance, a thermostat located in direct sunlight could read hotter than the actual room temperature and cause your system to run too much or not even run at all.
-If your thermostat isn’t working properly, try resetting the device.
-If this doesn’t work, call an AC technician.
+A thermostat that is placed in direct sunlight, for instance could show a higher temperature than the actual room temperature.
+This could cause your system to operate more or less.
+If your thermostat isn’t functioning correctly, try resetting the device.
+If this doesn’t work then contact an AC technician.

-You should consider a programmable thermostat if you are replacing your existing thermostat.
-You will reduce your energy costs.
-A thermostat that is programmable will automatically adjust the temperature of your home according to your schedule rather than requiring you to manually manipulate your HVAC system each day.
-It’s also worth a look to see if you can find an alternative that will offer you even more energy savings, such as an energy-efficient or ENERGY A STAR-certified thermostat.
+If you’re thinking of replacing your thermostat, be sure to check out the different options available and think about the possibility of a programmable thermostat to reduce your energy costs.
+A programmable thermostat will automatically adjust your home’s temperature according to your schedule instead of having to manually adjust your HVAC system on a regular basis.
+It’s also worth checking to see if you can find an alternative that will give you more energy savings, like an energy-efficient or ENERGY A STAR-certified thermostat.

 Condenser

-When your air conditioning isn’t functioning as efficiently as it is supposed to one of the most common causes is your condenser.
-The condenser is made up of a variety of parts that need to be working in sync for the unit to function.
-The entire system could be affected if any of these components are damaged or worn out.
-The most common problems found in the condenser are damaged control board or refrigerant leaks.
+Condensers are usually the cause when your air conditioner isn’t working as well as it should.
+The condenser is made up of a variety of parts that all need to be working in sync for the unit to function.
+If any of these parts become damaged or wear out, then the entire system can be impacted.
+Condenser problems include a broken control board for the condenser or leaks of refrigerant.

-The compressor pushes the refrigerant into the condenser where a fan blows cooled outside air over the coils.
-This allows the refrigerant gas cooling and to return to liquid form.
-This liquid at low pressure is cooled and returned to the evaporator to continue cooling.
-The cycle is repeated until the temperature you want in your business or home is reached.
+The refrigerant gas from the compressor is pumped into the condenser where the fan blows cool outside air over the coils.
+This allows the refrigerant gas to cool, and return to liquid form.
+This low-pressure liquid is then removed and cooled before being transferred back into the evaporator to continue cooling.
+The process continues until the temperature you want in your home or business is reached.

-The most important thing you can do to ensure that your condenser working effectively is to ensure that the area around it stays free of any debris.
-The condenser’s fans can draw leaves, twigs, and other debris into the unit, causing obstructions and preventing the cooling system from operating efficiently.
-It’s also a good idea to keep your trees and shrubs trimmed so they don’t encroach onto the unit.
-This will help to minimize the chance that branches, berries, or nuts will fall on the system and cause a blockage.
-Keeping your condenser free from debris can add 1-2 additional years to the lifespan of your AC system.
+To ensure that your condenser is operating correctly, you must ensure that the area surrounding it is clean of any debris.
+The condenser’s fan could pull leaves, twigs and other debris into the unit, causing blockages and preventing the cooling system from functioning efficiently.
+It’s also a good idea to keep bushes and trees trimmed to ensure that they don’t get on the unit.
+This can reduce the risk that berries, branches, or even nuts fall and block the system.
+The condenser that is free of debris can add 1-2 additional years to the life of your AC system.

 Evaporator

-The evaporator is a component that allows warm air to enter your home.
-It is comprised of a series u-shaped tubes that are set into panels.
-The coils are being blown by the air of the blower.
-This draws heat from indoor air and then transfers it to the refrigerant.
-The refrigerant liquid turns into a gas that circulates through the cooling system to cool the air.
+The evaporator is what moves warm air in your home.
+It is made of a series of u-shaped tubes that are arranged into panels.
+The coils are blown by air from the blower.
+This transfer heat from the indoor environment to the refrigerant.
+The refrigerant’s liquid is converted into a gas, then circulated throughout the cooling system to cool the indoor air.

-The thermodynamic law states that heat moves from warmer to colder objects.
-If the evaporator operates correctly, the energy is transferred from warm air to the colder refrigerant.
-This causes the refrigerant gas to boil or evaporate.
-During this process, the latent heat (which is not measurable with a thermometer) is transferred from air to refrigerant.
+The law of thermodynamics states heat travels from warmer to colder objects.
+When the evaporator operates correctly, the energy of heat is transferred from the refrigerant that is warm to the warm air.
+This causes the refrigerant’s water to boil or evaporate into a gas.
+During this process the latent heat (which cannot be measured using a thermometer) is transferred from the air to the refrigerant.

-These coils are constructed with specialized structures that improve the transfer of heat.
-Fins are used to increase the surface area of coils.
-Aluminum and copper are both used to make Evaporators, each with its own advantages.
+These coils are designed with special structures that enhance the transfer of heat.
+These are also known as fins and increase the surface area to aid in the transfer of heat.
+Aluminum and copper are both used to build some Evaporators, each with distinct advantages.

 A evaporator with an accumulation of organic growth can be prone to problems.
-This can be a result of mildew or mold.
-If this is the case, the sour odors produced by the bacteria can be absorbed by the home and can cause discomfort.
+This can be caused by mildew or mold.
+If this is the case, the unpleasant smells that the bacteria produce will be spread throughout the house and may cause discomfort.

 Fan

-The blower fan of your HVAC system circulates cold or hot air in your home until you reach the thermostat setting.
-The fan can either be set to auto or constant.
-We recommend keeping the fan running at all times for maximum efficiency and to cut down on electricity bills.
-If your system’s fan is continuously running we can replace it with an ECM blower motor that is up to 70 percent more efficient than the old PSC motors and pays for itself in savings over the duration of the unit.
+Your HVAC system’s blower fan functions to circulate cool or hot air through your home until the thermostat setting you set is reached.
+The fan can be set to auto or constant.
+We recommend keeping the fan running constant for maximum efficiency and to save money on electricity bills.
+We can replace the motor of the fan when it is running continuously.
+The new ECM motor is 70 percent more energy efficient than the previous PSC motors.
+It pays for itself over the life of the unit.

 Filter

-The filter is used to circulate the air around the house before it is heated or cool.
-It filters out impurities and stops dust and pet dander from getting into the system and contaminating internal components.
-It protects the family members from illnesses caused by airborne pathogens.
-It also ensures that the system functions efficiently.
-A dirty filter can cause the system to work harder, which could cause it to overheat and break down.
+Air flows through the filter before being warmed or cooled, and then circulated around the house.
+It removes impurities and also stops dust and pet dander from getting into the system, causing contamination to internal components.
+It safeguards the family from illness spread by airborne pathogens.
+It also ensures that the system is operating efficiently.
+A dirty filter can make the system work harder and could cause it to overheat or even to fail.

-homeowners should change their filters regularly.
-The label will tell them whether they should do it every 30 days or every 90 days.
-If a homeowner isn’t certain which type of filter they require they should talk to an HVAC professional.
-A professional can help homeowners choose the right filter for their home, in light of factors like the climate, the frequency they use their system, and even personal factors like whether there are allergy sufferers in the house.
+The homeowner should change their filters frequently at least every 30 days or 90 days, depending on the instructions on the label.
+A homeowner should consult a HVAC professional if they are unsure about the kind of filter they require.
+A professional can help homeowners select the best filter for their home based on factors like the climate, the frequency they use their system and even personal factors, for instance, whether there are allergy or smokers sufferers living in the home.

-The filter is usually located at the return air duct or, in certain cases, in the blower compartment of the furnace.
-The return air duct is normally located on the ceiling, wall or floor of the storage closets.
-It typically has a large metal grille that covers the filters.
-Ideally, the filter is accessible to homeowners and service technicians in order to facilitate cleaning and replacement.
+The filter is situated in the return air duct, or in some cases, the blower compartment, of the furnace.
+The return air duct is usually located on the ceiling, wall, floor or in the utility closet.
+It usually has a large metal grille that covers the filters.
+The filter should be easily accessible for homeowners and service technicians to aid in cleaning and replacement.

-Filters are rated based on their MERV rating (Minimum Effectiveness Reporting Value) which indicates how well they capture different sizes of particles.
-A filter with a low MERV will be able to take on larger contaminants like dust mites or pet dander but not fine allergens or germs.
-High-MERV filters, on contrary, are able to capture many different contaminants without limiting airflow.
+Filters are rated based on their MERV rating (Minimum Effectiveness Reporting Value), which shows how well they capture different sizes of particles.
+A low-MERV is able capture larger contaminants such as dust mites or pet dander but not fine allergens and germs.
+High-MERV filters can snag various contaminants without affecting the normal flow of air.

 Explore More